Kia Ora & welcome to the DV Bryant Trust

 The Trust was established in 1960 but its origins stretch back to 1924 when Waikato farmer Dan Bryant (1882–1962) convened the first meeting of the Bryant House Trust Board to establish and conduct the Bryant Convalescent Home for Children in Raglan.
 The first intake of convalescent children to Bryant Home occurred in December 1924.

 Several other successful social service ventures followed, but today the Bryant Retreat for Women at Whaingaroa/Raglan is the only service the Trust provides directly.
 The bulk of its work is as a grant maker.

 The Trust's current strategic focus is grants to support work which benefits youth and education.

-The Trust is governed by a Board of twelve trustees including descendants of the founder, representatives of the Anglican, Methodist and Presbyterian churches and several co-opted trustees.
+The Trust is governed by a Board of twelve trustees including descendants of the founder, appointments by the Anglican, Methodist and Presbyterian churches and several co-opted trustees.